aaronmsimon/unity-kings-of-the-beach/README.md

 - athlete raycast isn't used

 ### Note to Self
+1. more spike tweaks
+* need to test with AI
+* float spikeRangeV = Random.Range(6, 7); for AI needs to be set in skills based on height
+* BallInfo.SetSpikeTarget(targetPos, Random.Range(0.5f, 1f), ai); range should be based on skill and a tighter variance and related to distance spiking
 2. weak spike (feint)
 * slight arc, straight shot over net
 * power still used for speed, accuracy, and distance